brandon-rhodes/python-patterns/gang-of-four/prototype/index.rst

-as the mechanisms available in the Python language, but this clever simplification made it much easier for the Gang of Four to accomplish parametrized object creation in some of the underpowered Object Oriented languages that were popular last century.
+as the mechanisms available in the Python language, but this clever simplification made it much easier for the Gang of Four to accomplish parametrized object creation in some of the underpowered object oriented languages that were popular last century.